lsst/felis/presentations/ivoa-college-park-2018.md

 background-size: contain

 # The Scientific Data Model:
-* must contain sufficient information for a physical SQL schema definition to be derived from it, given a choice of SQL flavor (e.g., MariaDB, Oracle, PostgreSQL).
+* MUST contain sufficient information for a physical SQL schema definition to be derived from it, given a choice of SQL flavor (e.g., MariaDB, Oracle, PostgreSQL).

 * is written in YAML

-* must contain information that itemizes how it satisfies the DPDD requirements for the content of the data model.
+* MUST contain information that itemizes how it satisfies the DPDD requirements for the content of the data model.
 For example, each SDM element that realizes a data item from the DPDD might contain a field that references the appropriate DPDD Identifier

 * Elements MUST be described by a unique identifier ("SDM Identifier") that can be used programmatically in applications that consume the SDM YAML definition

 * MAY contain additional elements beyond those required by the DPDD

 ---
 background-image: url(presentation_page.png)
 background-size: contain
+class: larger

 # The LSST Operational Environment